BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup_target_rate.md

 For instance if you turn this on, the cheapest period is between `2023-01-01T00:30` and `2023-01-01T05:00` and your target rate is for 1 hour, then it will come on between `2023-01-01T04:00` and `2023-01-01T05:00` instead of `2023-01-01T00:30` and `2023-01-01T01:30`.

 This feature is toggled on by the `Find last applicable rates` checkbox.

+## Invert Target Rates

+If this is checked, then the normal behaviour of the sensor will be revered.
+This means if you target an **import** sensor, it will normally look for the cheapest rates.
+But with this checked it will find the most expensive rates.
+Similarly if you target an **export** meter, normally it will look for the most expensive rates.
+But with this checked it will find the cheapest rates.

 ## Attributes